-Heterogeneous strategies
+Heterogeneous strategies¶

 A heterogeneous collection is a list or mapping whose scalar values do not all share a single language-level type – for example a JSON array [1, "hello"], which mixes an integer and a string.
-Dynamically typed source data routinely contains such collections, but many target languages have no single literal that can hold them.

 The :heterogeneous-strategy: option (on both the literalizer and literalizer-call directives – see sphinx-literalizer) selects how sphinx-literalizer renders these collections.
-This page explains what each strategy emits, when each is appropriate, and which languages expose which strategies.

-The default: auto
+The default: auto¶

-:heterogeneous-strategy: defaults to auto. auto renders the input with its natural representation first – so homogeneous and genuinely map-shaped data keep their native form, byte-identical to naming no strategy at all – and only falls back to a representational strategy when the natural rendering fails because the data is heterogeneous.
-Genuinely unrepresentable input still raises after the fallbacks are exhausted, so the “fail loud” safety is preserved exactly where it matters.
+auto renders the input with its natural representation first – so homogeneous and genuinely map-shaped data keep their native form, byte-identical to naming no strategy at all – and only falls back to a representational strategy when the natural rendering fails because the data is heterogeneous.

-auto makes a representation choice implicitly: record vs tuple vs tagged_enum changes the shape of the generated API.
 An author who wants a specific representation for pedagogical or clarity reasons should set :heterogeneous-strategy: explicitly rather than rely on the default.
-To keep a mixed-scalar collection a hard build failure instead, set :heterogeneous-strategy: error explicitly:

 .. literalizer:: data.json